gurhub/happier-git-workflow/README.md

 # SCM (Software Configuration Management) Processes

-For *SCM* tasks we can create a special tag like the line below:
+For *SCM* tasks we should create a special tag like the line below:

 ```
 [testflight]-[version]
 ```

-An example would be:
+an example would be:

 ```
 tesflight-1.1.5